jpastuszek/httpimagestore/README.md

 }
 ```

-Compatibility API works by storing input image and selected (via URL) classes of thumbnalis generated during image upload.
-Once the image is uploaded thumbnails can be serverd directly from S3.
-There are two endpoints defined for that API to handle URLs that contain optional image storage name that results in usage of different storage key.
+Compatibility API works by storing input image and selected (via URI) classes of thumbnails generated during image upload.
+Once the image is uploaded thumbnails can be served directly from S3.
+There are two endpoints defined for that API to handle URIs that contain optional image storage name that results in usage of different storage key.

 With thumbnail on demand API user uploads original image.
 It is converted to JPEG and if it is too large also scaled down.
 Than that processed version is stored in S3 under key composed from hash of input image data and final image extension.
 Client will receive storage key for further reference in the response body.
-To obtain thumbnail GET request with obtained key and thumbnail parameters encoded in the URL needs to be send to the sever.
-It will read parameters from the URL and source selected image from S3.
+To obtain thumbnail **GET** request with obtained key and thumbnail parameters encoded in the URI needs to be send to the sever.
+It will read parameters from the URI and source selected image from S3.
 That image is then thumbnailed in the backend and sent back to client with custom Cache-Control header.

 Note that Compatibility API will also store "migarion" image in bucket used by on demand API.
 This allows for migration from that API to on demand API.